Skip to main content

 (b) Home safety evaluations,

-(c) Contact with the case manager and/or the individual's team members, including, but not limited to telephone communications, and face-to-face and in-home visits; and
+(c) Contact with the case manager including, but not limited to telephone communications and in-person visits.

-(6) Agree to and participate in quality assurance and participant satisfaction activities during his or her enrollment on the Ohio home care waiver program including, but not limited to, face-to-face visits.
+(6) The individual participates in telephonic and in-person quality assurance and participant satisfaction activities during their enrollment on the Ohio home care waiver program.

-(C) An individual shall be given priority for assessment to determine eligibility for enrollment in the Ohio home care waiver when ODM is made aware that he or she meets the criteria for any of the priority categories set forth in paragraphs (C)(1) to (C)(6) of this rule.
+(C) An individual is given priority for assessment to determine eligibility for enrollment in the Ohio home care waiver when ODM is made aware that the individual meets the criteria for any of the priority categories set forth in paragraphs (C)(1) to (C)(6) of this rule.

 (1) The individual is under twenty-one years of age, and at the time of application: